 As a member of the Navajo Nation Bar, Brian consults with businesses doing or considering commerce on the Navajo Nation.
 He regularly advises clients regarding employment (the Navajo Preference in Employment Act), property (the Navajo Nation Civil Trespass Act), vendor preferences and procurement (the Navajo Business Opportunity Act), and worker health and safety (the Navajo Occupational Safety and Health Act).

 Before joining Modrall Sperling, Brian clerked for the Honorable Pamela B. Minzner of the New Mexico Supreme Court and the Honorable Fredrick J. Martone of the U. S. District Court for the District of Arizona.
-Brian is AV® rated by Martindale-Hubbell, based on a peer review.
-He serves as Co-Chair of the Native American Law practice group.
+He serves as Co-Chair of the Native American Law practice group and as a member of the firm's Executive Committee.

 Georgia State University, J.D., 2003, summa cum laude Editorial Board, Georgia State University Law Review